-The structural equation model was estimated using the unweighted OLS (i.e., 3SLS with the restriction of a diagonal covariance matrix) and heteroskedascity-robust standard errors are achieved by the wild bootstrap method.
-The best model uses housing density at the census block level as the measure of urban spatial structure although other six land use density variables also produce similar results.
+The structural equation model was estimated using the unweighted OLS (i.e., 3SLS with the restriction of a diagonal covariance matrix), and heteroscedasticity-robust standard errors are estimated using the wild bootstrap method described in the previous section.
+The best model uses housing density at the census block level as the measure of urban spatial structure, but the models using other six land use density variables also produce similar results.
 The urban/rural dimension variable is used to control for geographic heterogeneity.
 Note that the model is estimated under the assumption that the structural errors are uncorrelated.
 The best model using housing density and the urban/rural dimension variable passes the bootstrap test for over-identifying restrictions including the restriction on the residual correlation matrix at any usual level of confidence.